Legend-of-iPhoenix/ICE/README.md

 From the command line, run `ice <input program>` to compile the input programs.
 Note that if you want to compile subprograms too, put them in the same folder as `ice.exe`, so preferable put `ice.exe` in the same folder as all your input programs.

 ### Bugs
-If you find a bug, or if you see the message `ICE ERROR: please report it!`, be sure to make an issue here, or post it on the relevant [Cemetech topic](https://www.cemetech.net/forum/viewtopic.php?t=12616).
+If you find a bug, or if you see the message `ICE ERROR: please report it!`, be sure to make an issue here, or post it in the relevant [Cemetech topic](https://www.cemetech.net/forum/viewtopic.php?t=12616).